John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 **Acceptance Criteria**

-* The Expense amount stored in an expense object should be negative (if it was a purchase) and be consistent with the CalendarItem amount.
+* The Event amount stored in an event object should be negative (if it was a purchase) and be consistent with the CalendarItem amount.

 ### Category class variables should be readonly